• Skip to primary navigation

 How do I serve these homemade fish cakes?

-You can serve these easy fish cakes for lunch with a simple lettuce and tomato salad or serve them to your family as an quick supper with crispy fries or scalloped potatoes and peas.
+You can serve these easy fish cakes for lunch with a simple lettuce and tomato salad or serve them to your family as a quick supper with crispy fries or scalloped potatoes and peas.

 If you make them a little smaller, they even make a great starter, with a bowl of tartar sauce for dipping.

-I also like to serve them inside a hamburger bun with a slice of tomato, a little shredded lettuce and a drizzle of mayonnaise or ranch dressing , and serve as a fish burger.
+I also like to serve them inside a hamburger bun with a slice of tomato, a little shredded lettuce, and a drizzle of mayonnaise or ranch dressing, and serve as a fish burger.

 A homemade fishcake cut in half to show the inside.